 Carolina Sandhills National Wildlife Refuge

 Carolina Sandhills National Wildlife Refuge, located in Chesterfield County, SC, was established in 1939 to provide habitat for migratory birds, to demonstrate sound management practices that enhance natural resource conservation, and to provide wildlife-oriented recreational opportunities.
-The 46,000-acres refuge is dominated by the longleaf pine-wiregrass ecosystem that provides a mosaic of habitats for wildlife and plants.
+The 46,000-acre refuge is dominated by the longleaf pine-wiregrass ecosystem that provides a mosaic of habitats for wildlife and plants.

 The refuge is part of the National Wildlife Refuge System, a national network of lands and waters managed for the benefit of wildlife and people, managed by the U.S. Fish and Wildlife Service.